Gifted Education Services

 2021 Update

 Our Gifted Services Teacher and Parent Advisory Committees continue to meet to support the needs of our students.
 One area that our GES committees provide guidance for is recommendations regarding identification.
 Given the importance of having confidence in the results of the gifted services testing, we are recommending that assessment used for gifted identification happen based on in-person assessments.
 Since we are now in the season of state testing and have passed our normal window of CogAT testing for the 2020-2021 school year, Instructional Services is offering a modified CogAT assessment plan.
 Our focus will be on 6th grade.
 We will assess any new to GUSD 6th graders without scores, as well as any 6th graders eligible for a retake and approved through the appeal process.
 The CogAT will be administered in-person, proctored by GUSD’s Differentiation Specialist, Brigitte Haley, during the April/May months.
-Appeal forms can be requested and sent to you digitally from your child's teacher, office manager, or principal, or accessed HERE.
+Appeal forms can be requested and sent to you digitally from your child's teacher, office manager, or principal, or accessed English forms.
 (SPANISH forms.)
 THE DEADLINE TO SUBMIT COGAT TESTING APPEAL FORMS IS MARCH 19, 2021.
 CogAT retesting for all other (new or approved through appeal) 5th graders will occur in the fall of 2021.
 We will also universally screen both 3rd and 4th grade students in the 2021-2022 school year.

 Our Mission